 Gaelyn West is the Planning and Grants Development Officer in the Bureau of Planning and Evaluation for the Florida Department of Elder Affairs (DOEA).
 In this role, Gaelyn leads a team of planners and grant writers in the production of DOEA’s strategic planning activities, and grant development and management.
 Prior to this position, she worked as a program evaluator for DOEA developing evaluations of programs and services, and participating in elder population research.
 Gaelyn is a graduate of Florida State University, holding an undergraduate degree in Sociology (B.S.) as well as a graduate degree in Demography (M.S.)
 This is her first year on the board, and she is excited to serve as SEA’s State Government Representative.

 Anita Bushnyakova - Student Sector

 Anita is a Master of Public Administration candidate with a focus in public policy and financial management.
 In her simultaneous role as the President of the Public Administration Graduate Association at the Florida State University Askew School of Public Administration and Policy, Anita promotes and actively seeks to expand educational and engagement opportunities for students interested or currently working in the evaluation sector.
-She currently works at the Florida Department of Education where she actively supports career and technical, adult education and apprenticeship programs throughout the state.
-Anita also serves as the Vice President of the American Society for Public Administration, North Florida Chapter and a Court Appointed Child Advocate in Florida’s 2nd Judicial Circuit Court.
+She currently works at Children's Forum, Inc. as a Contracts & Grants Specialist.
 She has a Bachelor of Science in International Affairs and Political Science from Florida State University and moved to the United States from her homeland Bulgaria in 2005.

 PROGRAM COMMITTEE BOARD CHAIRS